Geovation/photos/doc/README.md

 ### Cloud Storage

 Each original photo will be stored in `/photos/{$ID}/original.jpg`.
 For each of them there will be different sizes also stored in the same folder but with different name.
 Example  `/photos/{$ID}/40x40.jpg`.
 While fetching the photo, if the right size is not present, it will be generated in real time and saved it.

+### Pull from Original

+The original source code is [Geovation/photos](https://github.com/Geovation/photos).
+Notes on how to [pull from original](http://bassistance.de/2010/06/25/git-fu-updating-your-github-fork/) repo.